mbb10324/react-figura/README.md

 FiguraLabel: This component is used within input components to set a label over the input field.

 - You can customize the style of this component by passing down the prop: 'labelStyle'.

-Here is an example with a custom styled label.

 ```
     <FiguraName>